AdobeDocs/workfront.en/help/classic/wf-api/api/api.md

 * [Configure and use your organization's custom OAuth 2 applications using authorization code flow](../../wf-api/api/oauth-app-code-token-flow.md)

   <!--
-  Configure and use your organization's custom OAuth 2 applications using JWT flow -->
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode"><a href="../../wf-api/api/oauth-app-jwt-flow.md" class="MCXref xref" xrefformat="{para}">Configure and use your organization's custom OAuth 2 applications using JWT flow</a> </li>
+  -->

 * [What's new in API version 14](../../wf-api/api/new-api-version-14.md)